naimsolong/naimsolong.com/content/posts/usebruno-open-source-api-client.md

 }
 ```

-However, if you needed to attach, that is different case.
-You'll need to use `multipart-form` type.
-With this, you can use `@file()` provided by Bruno in which it will locate local file using given path.
+However, if file attachment is needed, that is different case.
+We will need to use `multipart-form` type.
+With this, we can use `@file()` provided by Bruno in which it will locate local file using given path.

 ```bash